techidaily/site-screen-sharing-recording/source/_posts/voice-recorder-mac-5-best-voice-recorders-for-mac-devices-for-2024.md

 **Step 6:-** After you start recording the audio, click on the "Done" button in the bottom corner of the screen for saving this audio.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## 3\.
 Record voice with GarageBand on Mac

 Debuted in 2004, GarageBand has come over as a tool that kind of changed the path of Mac users when it came to the creation part and to also performing part of their music ever since.
 When it comes to GarageBand files, they can be easily exported in a plethora of formats.